Heart Failure: Taking Medicines Properly

 - Your medicine costs.
 Ask your doctor if you can take generic medicines that cost less than brand names.
 Compare prices between several drugstores, and think about buying your medicines by mail.

 - Medicines to avoid.
 You may need to avoid certain medicines.
 Many nonprescription medicines, prescription medicines, and natural supplements can make symptoms of heart failure worse.
 Or they may react with your heart failure medicines.
-Check this list of medicines that may make heart failure symptoms worse, and write down those that you should not take.
+Ask your doctor or pharmacist about medicines that may make heart failure symptoms worse, and write down those that you should not take.
 Check with your doctor before you take any medicines on this list.

 Taking medicines properly means taking the right dose of the right medicine at the right time.

 - Plan a daily schedule of medicines.
-Post your schedule near your medicine cabinet.
+Make a daily planner that has spaces for hourly entries(What is a PDF document?).
+Post this schedule near your medicine cabinet.
 Take it along when you travel.
-Write your medicine schedule in a daily planner that has spaces for hourly entries(What is a PDF document?).

 - Use a pillbox that holds a week's worth of pills.
 This may be most helpful if you are taking pills every other day.